 When searching for the next vehicle, buyers tend to confuse themselves with many different model versions that may look the same but are, in reality, very different.
 How come?

 The most common and basic details about vehicle specifications include the type of body, the type of fuel, the size of the engine, and the type of transmission.
-However, every vehicle identification number contains detailed vehicle data, which reveals specific information.
-This includes what kind of equipment it has, what market it was manufactured for, or whether it was stolen several years ago.
+However, every vehicle identification number (VIN) contains detailed vehicle data, which reveals specific information.
+This includes what kind of equipment it has, what market it was manufactured for, or whether the car was stolen several years ago.

 How to identify vehicle specifications by VIN number?

 VIN numbers have been assigned for virtually every vehicle worldwide over the past several decades.
 When these vehicle identification numbers became the universal global standard in the early 1980s, they helped buyers in at least several ways.